GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 Based on {{?I-D.marcas-nmop-knowledge-graph-yang}} and {{NORIA-DI-2023}}, which present the technical means to implement a pipeline for constructing the ITSM-KG, this section focuses on two complementary viewpoints:
 {{sec-etl-kgc-streams}} the management of streaming data such as alarms and logs, and {{sec-etl-kgc-fq}} the deployment of a federated data architecture when various technical foundations or business units are involved in providing the ITSM-KG.
+In {{sec-distributed-rdbms}}, we further discuss architecture options considering distributed RDBMS instead of KGDBMS.

 From the perspective of the Digital Map Requirements ({{sec-digital-map}}), the {{fig-stream-mixed}}, {{fig-stream-mixed-kr}} and {{fig-multi-store}} particularly address the REQ-DM-SCALES requirement.